geldersezweefvliegclub/Helios/README.md

 4. Run `docker-compose up` inside the `php/dockr_dev` folder to set up the PHP application w/ database.
 See legacy READMe.md for more information to get the PHP application running
 5. Run `npm run start` to start the NestJS application
 6. To test the NestJS application against the PHP application, run `npm run test:e2e`
+7. For documentation, run `npm run docs:serve` to serve the documenation, or run `npm run docs:gen` to generate the static html / css files containing the documentation

 # Todo list to convert PHP to NestJS